 A UN regional representative, Jeremy Douglas, said he was getting out of his car by the UN office when a “massive bomb” detonated.

 “Chaos & we’re going into lock-down,” he said on Twitter.
 “Apparent suicide bomber literally 100m from the office and my hotel.
 Now gunfire,” he adding, saying that he heard six explosions and an ensuing gunfight between police and the attackers.
+Edward Rees, a UN worker based in Pakistan who was visiting Jakarta, told the Guardian his colleagues in the Jakarta office heard the explosion.
+“They are holed up in the office awaiting instructions on what to do next.”

-Helicopters circled above and armoured vehicles entered the area, an upscale neighbourhood where there are luxury hotels and embassies that was cordoned off by the police.
+Helicopters circled above andarmouredvehicles entered the area, an upscale neighbourhood where there are luxury hotels and embassies that was cordoned off by the police.

 “We have previously received a threat from Islamic State that Indonesia will be the spotlight,” police spokesman Anton Charliyan told journalists.

+Jakarta terrorists will not defeat us, says Indonesian president Indonesian president Joko Widodo said in a statement on national TV that the situation was under control and called on people to remain calm.
+“The state, nation and people should not be afraid of, and lose to, such terror acts,” he said.
 It is estimated that 500 to 700 Indonesians have joined the Islamic State group in Iraq and Syria and the government has expressed concern their return home could spark attacks.
 Separatist groups also operate in the country.
 Karnavian, the police chief, said those responsible were all Indonesian men from from West Java, Central Java, Sulawesi, and the greater Jakarta area.

 Yohanes Sulaiman, a lecturer and political analyst at Universitas Jendral Achmad Yani, said Indonesian police might have missed the plot “because this is a new cell, probably radicalised young men and then exposed to Isis propaganda.”